 For more information on university records, contact Jennifer Betts, University Archivist and Assistant Director for the John Hay Library Special Collections, at 401-863-6414 or Jennifer_Betts@brown.edu.

-For more information on alumnae papers or oral histories, contact Mary Murphy, Nancy L. Buc ’65 Pembroke Center Archivist, at 401-863-6268 or Mary_Murphy1@Brown.edu.
+For more information on alumnae papers, contact Mary Murphy, Nancy L. Buc ’65 Pembroke Center Archivist, at 401-863-6268 or Mary_Murphy1@Brown.edu.

 Selected individuals and organizations whose collections contain material about women at Brown following the 1971 merger:

 Material dating from 1984-1992, including correspondence, minutes, photocopies of exhibited material, photographs, flyers, exhibit labels, grant proposals, and reports.

 The Pembroke Center Oral History Collection captures the experiences of women faculty and students at Pembroke College and Brown University from 1911 to the present.
 Collection contains administrative records, audiotapes of interviews, transcripts, and related material.
 To listen to interviews and read transcripts online see https://www.brown.edu/initiatives/women-speak/.